sinai-dev/OSLDocs/API/SL_EnchantmentRecipe.md

 #### ** C# Only **

-To apply the enchantment in C#, just call `template.Apply();`.
+To apply the enchantment in C#, just call `template.ApplyTemplate();`.
 You should do this during the Awake method of your mod, and SideLoader will apply it during its normal setup process (will be applied by `OnPacksLoaded`).

 <!-- tabs:end -->